twitter-archive/kestrel/docs/guide.md

 all fanout queues will cause the default reader to be re-created, effectively allowing you to read from the queue named "orders" again.

-All of the configuration in `JournaledQueueReaderConfig` can be specified for each reader independently (which is new in 3.0), so for example, one fanout reader could be limited to keeping only the most recent 100 items, while another could enforce a default expiration time.
-The `defaultReaderConfig` is used for all readers that aren't configured by name.
+All of the configuration in `QueueReaderBuilder` can be specified for each reader independently (which is new in 3.0), so for example, one fanout reader could be limited to keeping only the most recent 100 items, while another could enforce a default expiration time.
+The `defaultReader` is used for all readers that aren't configured by name.

 Memcache commands